arkhiwarkhi/Mullvad-VPN-Devuan/README.md

 doas ./install-mullvad.sh
 ```
 ### Post-Install Configuration
+You are prompted for a server location during install.
+The default server location is ```gb-lon-wg-001``` (London, England).
 If you want to change the server you are connecting to post-installation, you will need to edit the ```command_args``` variable in /etc/init.d/wireguard.

 ### Privacy
 No account numbers or other information are collected by me; mullvad-wg.sh is fetched directly from Mullvad's repositories to receive your account number.
 If you would like to verify the authenticity of mullvad-wg.sh, which is fetched and executed during this script's installation of Mullvad VPN, you can do so by executing: